-West Yorkshire and Harrogate Integrated Care System clinical commissioners are being asked to restrict patients’ access to 17 elective surgical procedures, in line with NHS England’s guidance.
-At their meeting on 8th January, the Joint Clinical Commissioning Committee is to consider a report that summarises NHS England’s guidance and recommends accepting it.
+West Yorkshire and Harrogate Integrated Care System clinical commissioners are being told to restrict patients’ access to 17 elective surgical procedures, in line with NHS England’s guidance.
+At their meeting on 8th January, the Joint Clinical Commissioning Committee considered a report that summarised NHS England’s guidance and recommended accepting it.

 NHS England’s guidance was published at the end of November, following the quango’s poorly-publicised public consultation on the proposed cuts to the 17 elective procedures.